Super Mario 3D World: Reception

 Eurogamer's Christian Donlan gave the game a 10/10, describing it as "an endless freewheeling treat of a game" with an "ad-libbed drive to...explore how many different situations Mario can be squashed into".
 He noted that this inventiveness carries over to the "lavish and quick-changing" soundtrack, saying it "is pastiche at its most skillful, its most panoramic."
-Cheat Code Central's Jenni Lada gave the game a 5/5, calling it "the closest we will ever come to a perfect Mario game, one that is a culmination of every right decision ever made in the series."
 Nintendo World Report stated that it is a Mario game that one would want to continue playing once the game is beaten and may be the killer app of the Wii U, saying "Thankfully 3D World isn't just a refinement of the Mario formula, it's a powerful re-imagining.
 It's an explosive cavalcade of color and excitement as well as a well thought out evolution of Mario."
 Bob Chipman of The Escapist gave the game four out of five stars, but was slightly critical of it, saying "Buy it if you love that little plumber, and enjoy the new toys, but don't expect your mind to be blown."

 Sales

 In Japan, the first week's sales in three days at retail, which doesn't include eShop download sales, totaled 99,588 copies sold and 57% of its initial shipment.
 The sales were considered low at first, but it maintained strong sales during the following weeks.
 By January 5, 2014, sales totaled about 400,000 units in Japan and was still on the weekly top 10 charts.
 In the UK, the game debuted at number 14, behind Knack, which debuted at number 13.
 In the United States, it sold 215,000 units in its first eight days according to the NPD Group, debuting out of the Top 10.
-As of 31 March 2023, the Wii U version had sold 5.88 million units worldwide, making it the second best-selling game for the console.
+As of 31 March 2023, the Wii U version had sold 5.89 million units worldwide, making it the second best-selling game for the console.

 Super Mario 3D World + Bowser's Fury launched at nearly three times the physical sales of the original in the UK, and became the fastest-selling release of 2021 in the region.
 In Japan, it was the best-selling retail game during its first week of release, with 250,018 copies sold.
 In the US, it was the best-selling game of February 2021.
-As of 31 March 2024, the Switch version had sold 10.82 million units worldwide.
-Between both versions, a total of 16.70 million units have been sold worldwide.
+As of 31 March 2024, the Switch version had sold 13.47 million units worldwide.
+Between both versions, a total of million 19.36 units have been sold worldwide.